-The JS assists the Programme authorities in carrying out their respective functions and its main tasks toward potential beneficiaries and partners are:
+The JS main tasks toward potential beneficiaries and partners are:

-- help desk office, as first contact point for information about the Programme to potential beneficiaries; - assessment of the project proposals ensuring proper separation of functions; - support to beneficiaries during project implementation; - monitoring of approved project activities and expenditure.
+- help desk office, as first contact point for information about the Programme to potential beneficiaries; - support to beneficiaries during project implementation; - monitoring of approved project activities and expenditure.

-As shown above, the JS' assistance and support take a higher importance during the implementation and closure phases of a project.
+As shown above, the JS assistance and support take a higher importance during the implementation and closure phases of a project.